sys0dm1n/ansible-docker-mastodon/README.md

         docker-compose up -d
 The above commands restart the docker container for you.
 This should really only be done to troubleshoot errors.

+## Contributing
+In lieu of a formal styleguide, take care to maintain the existing coding style.
+Add unit tests and examples for any new or changed functionality.

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

 ***

 - Ref.: [Mastodon installation](https://fediwiki.info/mastodon_install.html)